IntelligentSystemsLabUTV/ros2-examples/interfaces.md

 # ROS 2 Interfaces

+This article covers best practices about the creation and management of ROS 2 *interface files*, meaning specifications of messages, services and actions.

 ## Packaging

 It is better, and nowadays customary, to create entire packages made only of interfaces.
 These could be related to single parts of a project or to an entire one, could be of only one kind or many, the choice is yours.
 Including interfaces in packages that are also made of code that uses them is a bad practice: usually these interfaces are needed by more than one package in order to establish some sort of communication between nodes.
 This way, you can list interfaces as dependencies of the packages that use them.